NVIDIA/aistore/docs/getting_started.md

 * **run** all or selected tests;
 * **instrument** AIS binary with race detection, CPU and/or memory profiling, and more.

 Of course, local build is intended for development only.
-For production, there is a separate dedicated repository (noted below).
+For production, there is a separate [dedicated repository](https://github.com/NVIDIA/ais-k8s) noted below.

 In summary: